Pleural effusion: Types

-By the underlying cause (see next section).

 Causes

 Transudative

 The most common causes of transudative pleural effusion in the United States are heart failure and cirrhosis.
 Nephrotic syndrome, leading to the loss of large amounts of albumin in urine and resultant low albumin levels in the blood and reduced colloid osmotic pressure, is another less common cause of pleural effusion.
 Pulmonary emboli were once thought to cause transudative effusions, but have been recently shown to be exudative.

 The mechanism for the exudative pleural effusion in pulmonary thromboembolism is probably related to increased permeability of the capillaries in the lung, which results from the release of cytokines or inflammatory mediators (e.g. vascular endothelial growth factor) from the platelet-rich blood clots.
 The excessive interstitial lung fluid traverses the visceral pleura and accumulates in the pleural space.

 Conditions associated with transudative pleural effusions include: